SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 How to select the geometry layout {#usingflsimulate_selectgeometrylayout}
 ---------------------------------

-The choice of some geometry options is handle by the embedded *variant service* (`geometry` registry).
+The choice of some geometry options is handled by the embedded *variant service* (`geometry` registry).
 You must create the `simu.conf` with the `flsimulate.variantService` section and define the `settings` string array parameter.
 This array must contain the proper